UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 ~~~
 Generating public/private ed25519 key pair.
-Enter file in which to save the key (/c/Users/Vlad We/.ssh/id_ed25519):
+Enter file in which to save the key (/c/Users/user.name/.ssh/id_ed25519):
 ~~~
 {: .output}

 We want to use the default file, so just press <kbd>Enter</kbd>.

 ~~~
-Created directory '/c/Users/Vlad We/.ssh'.
+Created directory '/c/Users/user.name We/.ssh'.
 Enter passphrase (empty for no passphrase):
 ~~~
 {: .output}

-Now, it is prompting We for a passphrase.
-Since he is using his lab’s laptop that other people sometimes have access to, he wants to create a passphrase.
+Now, it is prompting us for a passphrase.
+Since we is using this lab’s laptop that other people sometimes have access to, we want to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.

 ~~~
 Enter same passphrase again: